ArtificialIntelligenceToolkit/conx-notebooks/HowToRun/README.md

 # How To Run Conx

-This page describes three categories of running Conx.
+This page describes FOUR categories of running Conx.
 Conx requires two main components: the Jupyter notebook system, and the Python Conx libraries.
 The first two options have Jupyter already installed and ready to run.
 The first option has everything:

 * Free, Online, Ready-to-run - click and go
 * Pre-Built Virtual Machine - download image and run